EXA-UQ/EXAUQ-Toolbox/docs/cli/first-walkthrough.md

 Enter the number corresponding to your choice: 1  # (3)
 Selected: Unix Server Script Interface
 ```
-3. Interface Type: Select the type of hardware interface you want to configure.
+3. **Interface Type**: Select the type of hardware interface you want to configure.
 In this example, a Unix Server Script Interface is chosen.

 ```
 --------------------------------------------